 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Cut drinking straws into short lengths and insert into pie slits to let steam and juices to escape and reduce overflow.
-To make a more decorative fruit pie cut holes in the upper crust, use a thimble to cut the wholes and then replace the little circles into place.

 Does anyone have any recipes for fried pies?
 My husband's grandmother used to make apricot fried pies in a cast iron frying pan.
 I imagine they can be made from any fruits.